 Yes.
 Although your admission will have no cost, members will still need to reserve a dated and timed ticket for their visit.
 Members can reserve tickets here.

-PLEASE NOTE: Members must Sign In when ‘purchasing’ tickets to activate their complimentary member admission rate.
+PLEASE NOTE: Members must Sign In when ‘purchasing’ tickets to validate their complimentary member admission.

 At the top right of the ticket purchasing page are buttons to Register or Sign In.
-Members must first complete the one-time registration process and then sign in to activate their free admission discount.
+Members must first complete the one-time registration process and then sign in to validate their free admission.
+The discount is applied after signing in and adding the member tickets to your cart.
+Please note: the discount will only apply to the number of free admissions per your membership program: i.e. one adult for Individual, two adults for Couple, two adults and four children for Family level.

 Need help?
 Please call us at 520-881-0606.